 In Elizabeth Jennings’ poem, ‘Harvest and Consecration’, the poetess deals with the end of the season of harvest and its development into winter.
 Autumn is an abundant season of food and of ritual, of light and closeness, and the poetess makes sure to emphasis this aspect through her turn of phrase, and her description of the season – this is indicative of the way that Elizabeth Jennings writes, as she has many similar poems; she takes a great deal of pleasure in attributing meaning to ordinary landscapes, ordinary objects, and therefore turns them into extraordinary creations.

-Summary of Harvest and Consecration
+Explore Harvest and Consecration

 Harvest and Consecration Analysis